-During the hard market, the Company will continue to look for opportunities to grow existing books of business and underwrite new lines of business, while maintaining underwriting discipline.
+Whilst the market starts to soften, there are increases observed in a number of classes of business.
+The Company continues to look for opportunities to grow existing books of business and underwrite new lines of business, while maintaining its underwriting discipline.